lalande21185/code-coverage-pipe/README.md

       APP_URL: $APP_URL
 ```

+`$APP_URL` is provided by the Bitbucket app in the main view of your repository.

 Please read the Bitbucket documentation about pipes.

 ### Installing

 If you want to build it yourself:

-1. Pull the repository
+1. Clone the repository
-2. Build the docker image
+2. Build the Docker image
 3. Publish the image
 4. Use the pipe

 ## Help

-Please contact me if you need help to set it up and make it work.
+Please contact me if you need help setting it up or getting it to work.

 ## Contributing

-Open to all contributions.
+All contributions are welcome.
 Please try to contact me first.

 ## Author